This sleepy beach town is within a one-hour drive from San Francisco or San Jose.

 This used to be an old-functioning farm, so you will find some remnants of the farming life along the trail, like tractors and antique cars.

 Length: Total round trip about 2.6 miles (4.18 km)

 Henry Cowell Redwoods State Park

-You can find several easy hikes from the main entrance with stunning views of Redwood trees.
+You can find many easy hikes from the main entrance with stunning views of Redwood trees.
 The main trail is a paved road with signs pointing the way.
-It is around 5 miles for a round trip.
+It is around 5 miles (8.05 km) for a round trip.

-You can drive north for about 1.5 hours to get to San Francisco with its famous attractions like Golden Gate Bridge, Fisherman’s Wharf, China Town, Pier 39, Cable Cars and Coit Tower.
+You can drive north for about 1.5 hours to get to San Francisco with its famous attractions like the Golden Gate Bridge, Fisherman’s Wharf, China Town, Pier 39, Cable Cars, and Coit Tower.
 Read more about San Francisco here

-You head south for about 1 hour to spend some time in the city of Monterey home of the Monterey Bay Aquarium, Cannery Row and another great Fisherman’s Wharf.
+Or you can head south for about 1 hour to spend some time in the city of Monterey, home of the Monterey Bay Aquarium, Cannery Row, and another great Fisherman’s Wharf.